-Name and Municipality of Residence and Office Held, if any Director Since Principal Occupation During Past Five Years Number of Common Shares Owned or Controlled Directly and Indirectly Hubert Lau (2) Edmonton, Alberta, Canada April 15, 2019 President and Chief Executive Officer of the Corporation since April 15, 2019, prior to which he was President of Ekota Central Ltd. 1,162,758 (4) President and Chief Executive Officer Edward Kent Power ^{(1) (3)} Edmonton, Alberta, Canada Chair of the Board and Corporate Secretary April 15, 2019 Vice Chair of the Board since September 1, 2019, Chief Operating Officer of the Corporation from April 15, 2019 to September 30, 2019, and as Corporate Secretary of the Corporation from April 15, 2019 to present.
-Prior to April 15, 2019, he was President and CEO of ViewTrak Technologies Inc. He is President and CEO of Trace Applications Inc. 1,695,810 (5) Lap Shing (Andrew) Kao ^{(1) (3)} Hong Kong November 20, 2020 CFO and Executive Director of Hanbo Enterprises Limited.
-1,111,000 (6)
+Name and Municipality of Residence and Office Held, if any Director Since Principal Occupation During Past Five Years Number of Common Shares Owned or Controlled Directly and Indirectly Hubert Lau Edmonton, Alberta, Canada President and Chief April 15, 2019 President and Chief Executive Officer of the Corporation since April 15, 2019, prior to which he was President of Ekota Central Ltd. 1,162,758 (2) Executive Officer

-Name and Municipality of Residence and Office Held, if any Director Since Principal Occupation During Past Five Years Number of Common Shares Owned or Controlled Directly and Indirectly Nathaniel Mison ^{(2) (3)} Edmonton, Alberta, Canada April 14, 2023 Mr. Nathan Mison is a Founding Partner and President of Diplomat Consulting.
-As the former Vice President of Government and Stakeholder Relations at Fire & Flower, he was one of the first employees of the company, helping guide it through legalization and into its place as Canada's largest independent cannabis retail company.
-Mr. Mison is the co-chair of the National Cannabis Working Group for the Canadian Chamber of Commerce and co-chair of the Ontario Cannabis Policy Committee for the Ontario Chamber of Commerce.
-Founder and former chair of the Alberta Cannabis Council and the International Cannabis Council with the International Chamber of Commerce and BIAC of the OECD.
-Mr. Mison is on the executive Board for the FyreFly Institute and is the former President of the Edmonton Valley Zoo Development Society.
-Nil (7) Adam Morand ^{(1) (2)} Alberta, Canada Chief Technology Officer November 13, 2023 Mr. Morand is an Entrepreneurial Technologist and the founder of Agriplay Ventures Inc. His lifetime goal is to see economically viable technologies creating a global abundance of food, energy, clothing, shelter, clean air and fresh water.
-Mr. Morand has three decades of experience building companies, teams and technologies across a myriad of industries from gaming to energy to agriculture to banking.
-1,590,728 (8)
+Name and Municipality of Residence and Office Held, if any Director Since Principal Occupation During Past Five Years Number of Common Shares Owned or Controlled Directly and Indirectly Edward Kent Power (1) Edmonton, Alberta, Canada Chairman of the Board and Corporate Secretary April 15, 2019 Chairman of the Board since September 1, 2019, Chief Operating Officer of the Corporation from April 15, 2019 to September 30, 2019, and Corporate Secretary of the Corporation from April 15, 2019 to present.
+Prior to April 15, 2019, he was President and CEO of ViewTrak Technologies Inc. He is President and CEO of Trace Applications Inc. 1,845,810 (3) Lap Shing (Andrew) Kao (1) Hong Kong November 20, 2020 CFO and Executive Director of Hanbo Enterprises Limited.
+1,714,500 (4) Nathaniel Mison Edmonton, Alberta, Canada April 14, 2023 Nathan Mison is a Founding Partner of Diplomat Consulting.
+Diplomat is designed around relationship management, strategic thinking and execution through advocacy.
+Nathan has honed these skills by playing a role in emerging regulatory regimes in the cannabis, psilocybin, lab-grown meat, AI, and blockchain space.
+Nathan has been a founder of numerous successful initiatives such as Fire &amp; Flower, IRCC, and Porkapalooza.
+Prior to Diplomat, Nathan owned Mison &amp; Associates, a full-scale executive counsel and public affairs company.
+Nathan represented organizations like Northlands, DynaLife, and Alberta Pork during that time.
+Nathan has played a leadership role with the BC Chamber of Commerce, Alberta Chambers of Commerce, and is the Co-Chair of committees at the Ontario and Canadian Chamber of Commerce.
+He has a Bachelor of Arts in Political Science and Philosophy from the University of Alberta and has volunteered his time as the Past President of the Valley Zoo Development Society and is the co-founder of Politics on Tap.
+Nil (5) Adam Morand (1) Alberta, Canada Chief Technology Officer November 13, 2023 Adam Morand is a pioneering tech entrepreneur who has launched transformative ventures in AI, eSports, Ag Tech, and Health Tech.
+From founding A4 Systems to creating PhantomOmics, his innovations in automation, data systems, and preventive healthcare are reshaping industries.
+Adam builds future-defining technology with relentless vision and impact.
+1,590,728 (6)

+Notes: